Why write a series of posts about the psychotherapeutic process with children?

 This series of posts stems from my thought that parents who are interested may find it of value to hear from me as a practitioner: how do I think about and answer the questions that they so rightfully ask?
 My hope is that these posts may provide parents and others with some guideposts about what to expect and how to think about the process.

-Here is a list of five post topics that I have envisioned so far, each with a specific focus.
+Here is a list of six post topics that I hope will shed light on the process of the psychotherapy of children, each with a specific focus.

 - Why do parents call a therapist?